 Golf Tournament Honorees

-Over the years, Swinging@AIDS events have been dedicated to friends who loyally supported the annual event.
-In 2020 we will honor Bill Stevenson, who died unexpectedly in June 2020.
+Bill Stevenson, 67, died unexpectedly in June 2020.
 A golfer and supporter of the Center from the beginning, Bill as a lawyer, served as general counsel for the National Farmers Union Insurance Company and then the Rocky Mountain Farmers Union.
 A lifetime supporter of civil rights and rectifying social injustice, his recent focus was initiating cooperatives for family farms in Colorado.
 Founder of the Kindness Foundation, he graduated with a Master of Divinity from The Iliff School of Theology in 2019.

 Judge Wiley Daniel - 2019 Golf Tournament Honoree